Dreams Unlimited Travel

 The dress policy is "Cruise Casual."
 It is requested that you do not wear tank tops, swimwear or shorts to the dining rooms.
 Jeans are allowed.

-If you dine at Palo, they have a separate dress code in place.
+If you dine at Palo or Remy, they have a separate dress code in place.

-For guests sailing on the Magic, there is a formal and a semi-formal dinner.
+There may be a formal and a semi-formal night.
 Disney Cruise Line will provide a brochure with tuxedo rental information for gentlemen wishing to have a tux provided onboard.

-For guests on both the Magic and the Wonder, there is a themed "Pirates of the Caribbean" night.
+There is generally a themed "Pirates of the Caribbean" night.
 Guests may choose to wear "pirate" attire if they'd like.

 WHAT TIME DOES THE SHIP LEAVE PORT ?
 WHAT TIME DOES IT RETURN?

-YOU MUST BE CHECKED IN PRIOR TO 4:00pm.
+YOU MUST BE CHECKED IN PRIOR TO 4:00 pm.
 This is a requirement of US Customs and there are no exceptions.
-If you have a traffic and/or airline delay, is is suggested that you contact Disney Cruise Line, however if you arrive at the port after 4:00pm, you will likely be denied boarding.
+If you have a traffic and/or airline delay, it is suggested that you contact Disney Cruise Line, however if you arrive at the port after 4:00 pm, you will likely be denied boarding.

 If you miss the check-in cut off, you will be given the option of boarding at the next port at your own expense.
 If you choose not to do this, you will be given a card advising how to contact DCL Guest Communications.

-The ship sets sail at 5:00pm and returns to Port Canaveral at 6:00am.
-Disembarking can begin as early as 7:30am, but that can vary.
+The ship sets sail at 5:00 pm and returns to port at 6:00 am.
+Disembarking can begin as early as 7:30 am, but that can vary.

 HOW EARLY CAN I BOARD THE SHIP?